KHP-Informatics/DNAscan/README.md

 **Version:** 1.0

 Please make sure all dependencies are installed before running DNAscan.
 Instrutions about how to install all dependencies are available in the following chapter.
-However a bash script to set up all dependencies is available in scripts.
+However a bash script to set up all dependencies (Annovar and GATK need a manual registration and download step) is available in scripts.

 To download DNAscan please use git to download the most recent development tree: